alexadarks/youtube-batch-uploader/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![macOS](https://img.shields.io/badge/platform-macOS-lightgrey.svg)]()

 Automate batch uploading of video files to YouTube with a preview spreadsheet and intelligent scheduling.
 Upload hundreds of videos paced over time instead of all at once.
+Using Claude Code

 ## Features